 As the Democratic Party Preamble comes to a close, the word “change” appears five times in the closing remarks.
 Overall, “change” makes 36 appearances compared to the 21 appearances in the Republican Party document.

 REPUBLICAN PARTY PREAMBLE

-The Rrpublican Party’s Preamble wastes no time reminding voters about the attacks of September 11th – the opening line of the Preamble jumps straight to the point that “the 9/11 attacks were a pivotal point in our national experience.”
-Considering the year 2008 was just a mere seven years after the attacks and left a fresh scar, the nation had experienced many other national and world wide trauma in the years that passed.
-The Replubican Party Platform equates the 9/11 attacks with a commitment to National Defense and Rule of Law.
+The Republican Party’s Preamble wastes no time reminding voters about the attacks of September 11th – the opening line of the Preamble jumps straight to the point that “the 9/11 attacks were a pivotal point in our national experience.”
+Considering the year 2008 was just a mere seven years after the attacks and left a fresh scar, the nation had experienced many other national and worldwide trauma in the years that passed.
+The Republican Party Platform equates the 9/11 attacks with a commitment to National Defense and Rule of Law.
 That term, “Rule of Law,” is repeated 14 times throughout the document (appearing just three times in the Dem Preamble).

 As the Republican Party Preamble draws to a close, respect and honor are paid to the previous Bush Administration.
 The Preamble also features an introduction and homage to the late Senator, John McCain, the party’s 2008 nominee.
 Gratefulness to Almighty God is given (God appears once in the Democratic Party Platform as the adjective “God-given”).
 It is interesting to note that former President Barrack Obama is not introduced until much later in the Democratic Party Platform.

 Author Michael Kinsley penned an OpEd in 2008 in which he offers a reading guide to decoding the Democratic Party Platform.
 Reading his OpEd and reading both documents side by side may prove to be a valuable exercise in decoding the meanings and goals of both parties.